IABTechLab/uid2docs/README.md

 - Each UID2 is assigned a salt bucket.
 The salt for each bucket rotates once every 12 months.
 Each salt bucket has an alphanumeric designation between 1 and 1,000,000.

-- Members who store UID2s monitor the UID2 Operator API to know when a UID2’s salt bucket rotated.
+- Participants who store UID2s monitor the UID2 Operator API to know when a UID2’s salt bucket rotated.

 #### UID2 Token

-Encrypting raw UID2s creates UID2 tokens, which are transient for bid stream workflows.
-By utilizing cryptographic nonces and encryption, the UID2 token is different every time it enters the bid stream.
-This secures the UID2 ecosystem and prevents non-members from building profiles using UID2 tokens.
+Encrypting raw UID2s creates UID2 Tokens, which are transient for bid stream workflows.
+By utilizing cryptographic nonces and encryption, the UID2 Token is different every time it enters the bid stream.
+This secures the UID2 ecosystem and prevents non-UID2 participants from building profiles using UID2 tokens.

-UID2 Tokens are designed to be stored by publishers, SSOs, and SSPs.
-DSPs decrypt them at bid request time.
+UID2 Tokens are designed to be stored by publishers or publsiher service providers (e.g. SSOs).
+SSPs pass the UID2 Token in bid stream and DSPs decrypt them at bid request time.

 ##### Technical Details

-- A cryptographic nonce is generated and appended to the UID2, which is then encrypted to create the UID2 tokens.
+- A cryptographic nonce is generated and appended to the UID2, which is then encrypted to create the UID2 Tokens.

   - A nonce is an arbitrary number that may only be used once.
   - AES/CBC/PKCS5P with 256-bit keys are used for encryption and rotate on a daily basis.